nilsso/nilsso.github.io-src/pages/vidya/tarkov/key_lists/factory.md

 - [Factory Key][01] This should never leave your gamma.
-On factory it opens two additional extracts (which?) and allows you to open the locked room in third floor offices which has a possible weapon spawn, two coats, loose loot and occasional high end ammo.
+On factory it opens two additional extracts (Gate 0, Cellars) and allows you to open the locked room in third floor offices which has a possible weapon spawn, two coats, loose loot and occasional high end ammo.
 Where this key can be found: Customs 3-Story dorm guard station; Customs glass warehouse in the blue locker; Customs glass